2021 Architectural History Degree Guide

 As an architectural history major, you will get to study the way the physically built environment has evolved over time.
 Students will look at different elements of buildings to see how aesthetic, technical, and social values have developed from the past to the present.
 While examining different structures, students will also be asked to think about the social implications of the buildings.

 Although every school has its own requirements, classes in this field will include: principles of architecture, art history, historiography of architecture, architectural theory, architectural criticism, history that includes aspects of technology, economic, and social and how it affects society.

 A Recent Jump in Architectural History Degrees

-Architectural History was the 340th most popular major in the 2017-2018 school year.
-Colleges in the United States reported awarding 120 degrees in this year alone.
-This represents a 10.8% increase in architectural history degrees awarded over the prior year's total of 107.
+In 2018-2019, architectural history was the 325th most popular major nationwide with 154 degrees awarded.
+This represents a 22.1% increase in architectural history degrees awarded over the prior year's total of 120.